EvgeniiGuskov/geek_bot/README.md

 This telegram bot helps to track movies, series and similar content recommended by other users from the same group.
 There is a rating system for each group.
-Group member can rate the recommended content, which will be taken into account in the rating system of this group.
+Group member can rate the recommended content.
+The score given by the user will be taken into account in the rating system of this group.

 ## Prepare to run a project